jeffpatton1971/armtemplates/welcome.md

 - Need Script/DSC to make local admin/admingroup sql sysad's

 # Change Log
+- 08/31 : Updated sites.json, copied the siteconfig section from the webapp-uk.json via Bob Larkin
 - 08/31 : Updated OMS Template, modified parameters to remove redundant OMS from name, also udpated parameter file with missing environment param
 - 08/27 : Updated LB/APPWG added network object that contains, VirtualNetworkResourceGroupname, VirtualNetworkName and SubnetName.
 This will make copy/paste operations between schema and template easier.
 - 08/27 : Updated VM/VMSS added interface object that contains, VirtualNetworkResourceGroupName, VirtualNetworkName, SubnetName, and Name.
 This will make copy/paste operations between the schema and template easier.